 Falu Bakrania( She/Her/Hers )

-Falu Bakrania is Associate Professor of Race and Resistance Studies (RRS) in the College of Ethnic Studies at San Francisco State University.
+Falu Bakrania is a Professor of Race and Resistance Studies (RRS) in the College of Ethnic Studies at San Francisco State University.
 She was also Co-Director of SF STATE's South Asian Studies Initiative (SASI) for over a decade.
 Prior to joining SF STATE, she was Assistant Professor of Sociology and Asian/Asian American Studies at SUNY-Binghamton.
 She holds a B.A. in sociology and economics from the University of California at Berkeley, an M.A. in sociology from Harvard University, and a Ph.D. in anthropology from Stanford University.

 Her scholarship and teaching focus on the South Asian diaspora, gender and sexuality, nationalism and transnationalism, and popular culture.